kumaraevan/e-commerce/README.md

 # ecommerce

+To run this website, use XAMPP Server.
+Host the necessary files in your htdocs.
-To ensure that this website is running, first you need to set up the database.
+To ensure that this website is running, you also need to set up the database and name it as ecommerce_db.

 Create a database and create the tables.